System Design Space

 Design in practice

-Builds an end-to-end view of batch, stream, and serving layers for high-volume analytics.
+Builds an end-to-end view of batch paths, stream processing, and serving layers for high-volume analytics.

 Decision quality

-Improves architecture-style choice by latency, cost, and correctness constraints.
+Improves architecture-style choices around latency, recomputation cost, and result correctness.

 Interview articulation